OpenPlanes/Diver-in-Mass/Proposal.md

 These features include:

-automated videography
+automated videography,
-accurate diver location signaling to surface vehicles under water navigation
+accurate diver location signaling to surface vehicles, under water navigation,
-Air-Water wireless communication barrier
+Air-Water wireless communication barrier,
 Phased implementation approach

 Due to the constrained budget of what was given to us by the state, the scope of this project will only aim to develop a scale proof of concept model, specifically to develop and test a camera tracking algorithm for underwater motion.
 Iterative phases of this project would build a full scale version, implement additional features and solve challenges that would potentially arise from environmental conditions.
 Below is the intended four phases for a fully developed system.
 Our project group will complete as many of these phases as time allows.

 Phase 1 - Scale model, rigid boom and Camera tracking